MoveGB/personal-development/frameworks/engineering/qualityanalyst.md

       - level: 1
         criteria:
           - "Works as part of a squad and can self assign tasks"
-          - "Delivers assigned tasks, working with a more senior squad or discipline member, and able to take feedback to improve their work"
+          - "Delivers assigned tasks, working with a more senior squad or guild member, and able to take feedback to improve their work"
           - "Attends planning meetings, inputting on improving quality early and can identify simple risks"
       - level: 2
         criteria: